LaunchAcademy/week-5-objection-sc-review-clinic/README.md

 Acceptance Criteria:

 - When navigating to <http://localhost:3000/musicians/new>, there should be a form on the page to add a new musician
-- When I fill in all required information, the form should submit successfully, redirect me back to the show page, and I should see my new musician's info on the list.
-The `MusicianShow` component should be rendered on this page.
-Or like...redirect them to the index page. **See what the crowd wants.
-Their hunger is insatiable.
+- When I fill in all required information, the form should submit successfully, redirect me back to the musician list page (`/musicians`)
 - If I fail to fill in a required field, I should remain on the page with my form filled out and errors that indicate what I filled out incorrectly

 Implementation Details: